anotherchu/secure-boot-guide/README.md

 ## Steps

-1. Extract the shimx64.efi binary from the shim-signed package from Ubuntu launchpad
+Extract the shimx64.efi binary from the shim-signed package from Ubuntu launchpad:

 ```console
 mkdir shim-signed && cd shim-signed && \